Free Walking Tour Berlin

 The Impact and Significance:

-The Berlin Wall had a profound impact on the people of Germany and the world at large.
-Its construction not only physically divided the city but also symbolized the division between communism and capitalism during the Cold War.
+The experience of the construction of the Berlin Wall influenced the people of Germany and the whole world.
+Its construction also created the actual barrier within the city as well as the symbolic barriers between communism and capitalism during the Cold war.

 Conclusion: